Leveled Reading and the Preschool Child

 While there are many great stand-alone books for preschool-aged children, these preschool level books are specifically designed to nurture and develop literary skills and habits in the emergent reader.
 All of the leveled readers for preschool listed here are designed with the needs of young children in mind and aim to increase phonological awareness and build understanding of the sound/symbol relationship.
 They are helpful tools for an emergent literacy curriculum.

-Emergent Literacy in the Preschool Classroom
+This post is part of the series: Emergent Literacy in the Preschool Classroom

 What is emergent literacy, and what can teachers and other caregivers do to support and develop it?
 Learn the what, when, why, and how of early reading and writing with this helpful Bright Hub series.